Free Pre-K for four-year-olds

 How to apply

-Apply for Pre-K in one of these ways:
+Apply to Pre-K in one of these ways:

 Eligible families can also apply for free or low-cost pre-K programs with an extended day and year, including Head Start.
 Eligibility is based on income and needs.